16 Types of Hardwood (with Pictures)

 Which hardwood is the most popular for flooring?

 Oak is the most popular hardwood for flooring.
-People turn to it due to its beautiful appearance and aesthetic appeal plus its durability and long-lasting nature.
+People turn to it for its beautiful appearance, durability, and long-lasting nature.
 Oak serves a valuable purpose in flooring because it’s dense and not prone to scratching and damage, making it convenient, especially for families with pets or children.

 After Oak, the two runners-up are Maple and Cherry, which are also very popular for flooring.
-If you decide to install new flooring, always compare all the floor features you did or didn’t like.
-Make a careful decision because they can bring benefits or a bunch of problems if not appropriately chosen.
+If you decide to install new flooring, always compare the floor features you did or didn’t like.
+Make a careful decision because they can bring benefits or problems if not appropriately chosen.

 As you can see, there are various hardwoods on the market.
 They all have different characteristics, and each one is unique in its own way.
 It’s always best to consider all pros and cons before deciding which wood type you will use.
 There’s something for everyone’s budget, so just compare your needs and wishes, and choose the hardwood for your unique project.